GAM3RG33K/flutter_settings_screens/README.md

 #### RadioSettingsTile
 RadioSettingsTile is a widget that has a list of Radio widgets with given title, subtitle and default/group value which determines which Radio will be selected initially.

-This widget support Any type of values which should be put in the preference.
+This widget supports Any type of values which should be put in the preference.

-However, since any types of the value is supported, the input for this widget is a Map to the required values with their string representation.
+However, since any type of value is supported, the input for this widget is a Map to the required values with their string representation.

 For example, if the required value type is a boolean then the values map can be as following:
  ```dart